Scaffold-Stark/ss2-docs/docs/eth-stark/useEthStarkContract.md

   },
 });

-// Returns the greeting and can be called in any function, unlike useDynamicReadContract
+// Returns the greeting and can be called in any function, unlike useEthStarkReadContract

 // for eth contract
 await yourContract?.read.greeting();